Group actions on quiver varieties and applications: Automorphisms of quivers

 and, for each $[c] \in \im \cT$, there exists a modifying family $u$ such that $[c] = [c_u]$.
-Hence, by Theorem \ref{components_of_fibres_of_the_type_map} we obtain the above decomposition on the level of $k$-points.
-Since $\im {_{u^b}}f^{rs}_{\Si}$ and $(\Mods)^{\Si}$ are varieties over the algebraically closed field $k$, this set-theoretic decomposition on the level of closed points gives a decomposition as varieties.
-The fibres of the morphisms ${_{u^b}}f^{rs}_{\Si}$ are described as in Theorem \ref{components_of_fibres_of_the_type_map}. \end{proof}
+Hence, by Theorem \ref{components_of_fibres_of_the_type_map} we obtain the claimed decomposition on the level of $k$-points.
+The fibres of the morphisms ${_{u^b}}f^{rs}_{\Si}$ are described as in Theorem \ref{new_fSigma}.

+By Proposition \ref{prop image frs closed}, $\im {_{u^b}}f^{rs}_{\Si}$ is a closed subvariety of $(\Mods)^{\Si}$.
+Thus, as we are working with varieties over an algebraically closed field $k$, this set-theoretic decomposition on the level of closed points arises from a decomposition of varieties if the index set of the decomposition is finite.
+Finally, the finiteness of the index set in the two cases stated in this theorem follows from Corollary \ref{cor index finite}. \end{proof}